-He has also been an instructor for in-house training for Deloitte and outsourced training (for Centromarca, the Order of Certified Accountants, and Corporate University in Ferrero) on topics such as financial analysis, management control, principles of accounting and auditing, as well as business ethics (at Politecnico di Milano in February 2017).
-He collaborates with industry journals on articles regarding financial analysis and management control in the consumer business and retail industries.
-He speaks at management seminars and conferences on issues concerning management control (e.g. Centromarca, the International Horeca Meeting, and GS1).
+He has also been an instructor for in-house training for Deloitte and outsourced training (for Centromarca, the Order of Certified Accountants, and Corporate University in Ferrero) on topics such as financial analysis, management control, principles of accounting and auditing, as well as business ethics (at Polytechnic University of Milan in February 2017).
+He speaks at management seminars and conferences on issues concerning management control (ODCEC).

-He currently holds the position of Standing Auditor at AMPLIFON S.p.A., Standing Auditor at Luxottica Group S.p.A. and its five subsidiaries, as well as Director at Madreperlaholding S.P.A. and its subsidiary SDF S.p.A., where she is also a member of the Supervisory Board and Chair of the Internal Control Committee.
+He currently holds the office of Standing Auditor at AMPLIFON S.p.A., as well as Standing Auditor at Luxottica Group S.p.A. and its eight subsidiaries and One Sight Foundation, Member of the Supervisory Board of Madreperla Holding S.P.A. and its subsidiary SDF S.p.A., where he is also Chair of the Internal Control Committee at both companies.
 He is a member of the Supervisory Board of Ferrero Commerciale Italia S.p.A.

 Until 31 July 2022, he was Chair of the Board of Statutory Auditors of Falck Renewables S.p.A.